-By default, pin 4 is activated when externally connected to Ground.
-When pin 4 is activated, the terminal observes Radio Silence.
+Activation of this pin causes the system to assume radio silence, i.e. to stop all transmission from the system.
 The terminal gracefully closes all open connections, and deregisters from the BGAN network.
-No transmission is allowed until the pin is deactivated (disconnected from Ground).
+No transmission is allowed until the pin is deactivated.
+You can configure pin 4 to Active low or Active high.